A practical solution?

 Mid-Hudson Valley residents are no strangers to powerful storms that bring strong winds, rain and heavy snow that topple trees, block roads and interrupt electric service.
 Some have suggested placing electric utility lines underground as a way to avoid power outages that may result from severe weather.
-However, there are serious concerns in burying the approximately 7,300 miles of overhead electric distribution lines and 600 miles of transmission lines that serve our region.
+However, there are serious concerns in burying the many thousands of miles of overhead electric transmission and distribution lines that serve our region.

 There are many logistical issues, too.
 Streams, wetlands and environmentally sensitive areas along roadsides must be crossed; transformers and other facilities now located on top of poles must be relocated on the ground, almost always on private property; residents would be required to have their electrician install an underground service line at their own expense, typically $2,000 for residences and potentially much more for businesses; and telephone and cable television companies would also have to bury their lines, which carries an additional high cost.

 Trees near underground lines would have to be completely removed, as root systems will impact lines and hinder future access.
 Power outages, when they do occur, will take much longer to find and repair, possibly weeks.

 Underground utility lines do make sense in specific cases, such as densely populated urban areas and, as required by state law, in new residential developments, where the installation can take place together with road construction, and site excavation work financed by the developer.
 However, converting the existing overhead systems to underground is not in the best interest of our customers.

 Central Hudson continues to invest in the electric distribution and transmission system each year, and follows a comprehensive vegetation management program.
 Even when considering major storms, our customers' electric service reliability averages better than 99.9 percent.